CIRALabs/iot-safe-middleware/README.md

 # On a RaspberryPi, this next step takes quite a while...
 ./boostrap
 # This step will also take a while (an even longer while)...
+# If you want, on a multi-core machine (like a Pi4), you can add a -j4 option to make to allow it
+# to do a parallel build, using all cores.
+This will allow the build to run MUCH faster.
 make
+# or (on a RaspberryPi 4),
+# make -j4
 sudo make install